thesse1/webmethods-api-gateway-staging/README.md

 This approach is followed in this solution.
 Using the API Gateway Archive Service API, API Gateway assets and configuration items are exported from the source stage, stored and managed in Git, and then imported on the target stages.

 In addition to this, the solution includes an automatic validation and adjustment of API Gateway assets for the deployment on different stages.
 It implements the following "design-time policies":
+ - Alias values are set to target-stage-specific values
+ - Text values in other API Gateway assets (like APIs, policies and applications) are set to target-stage-specific values
  - APIs should have separate sets of applications (with different identifiers) on different stages.
 The correct deployment of these applications should be enforced automatically.
 All applications are created on a local development environment or the central DESIGN environment with names ending with "_DEV", "_TEST" or "_PROD" indicating their intended usage.
 All applications should be exported and managed in Git, but only the intended applications should be imported on the respective DEV, TEST and PROD environments.
  - APIs must not contain any local, API-level Log Invocation policies in order to prevent any privacy issues caused by too detailed transaction logging
- - Aliases are set to environment-specific values
- - Text values in other API Gateway assets (like APIs, policies and applications) are set to environment-specific values
  - API mocking is turned off for deployments on TEST and PROD environments
  - API tags are added to all APIs indicating the build ID, the build name and the pipeline name (for auditability)